2021 Hartlepool by-election

 A by-election for the House of Commons constituency of Hartlepool in the former county of Cleveland, England, was held on 6 May 2021.
 The by-election was triggered following the resignation of Labour Member of Parliament (MP) Mike Hill, who resigned over allegations of sexual harassment.
 It was held on 6 May 2021 alongside elections to the Borough Council, Tees Valley Mayor, and Cleveland Police and Crime Commissioner.
-The seat is part of the "red wall", a set of constituencies that historically supported the Labour Party but where the party is being challenged by increasing Conservative support.

 This was the first by-election to the parliament elected in 2019.

-The 21-month gap between the last by-election in Brecon and Radnorshire in August 2019 and the polling day of the by-election in Hartlepool was the longest since World War II.
+The 21-month gap between the last by-election in Brecon and Radnorshire in August 2019 and the polling day of the by-election in Hartlepool was the longest since the Second World War.
 The 21-month gap was partially attributed to the COVID-19 pandemic.

 The Conservative candidate, Jill Mortimer, won the by-election with 51.9% of the vote and a swing from Labour of almost 16%.
-It became only the second time since 1982 that the governing party gained a seat in a by-election, and the first Conservative win in the constituency since its creation in 1974, with a majority of 6,940 votes.
+It became only the second time since 1982 that the UK governing party gained a seat in a by-election, and was the first Conservative win in the constituency since its creation in 1974, with a majority of 6,940 votes.

 Background

 Constituency

 Hartlepool, named after the town of the same name, had been held by the Labour Party since 1964.
 The seat includes the town of Hartlepool itself and the nearby villages of Hart, Elwick, Greatham, Newton Bewley and Dalton Piercy.

 In the 2016 European Union membership referendum, the Hartlepool Council area, which covers the same area as the constituency, voted 69.6% to 30.4% to leave the European Union (EU).
+The seat is part of the "red wall", a set of constituencies in the northern half of England that historically supported the Labour Party but where the party has been challenged by increasing Conservative support.

 History

-Former MPs have included Royal Navy officer John Kerans and former cabinet minister Peter Mandelson.

-The 2004 by-election saw a large swing to the Liberal Democrats, while the UK Independence Party came in a close second place at the 2015 general election.

 Hill was due to face an employment tribunal later in the year following allegations of sexual harassment and victimisation.
-Hill was suspended from the Labour Party in September 2019 over allegations of sexual harassment, but reinstated in October 2019.
+He was suspended from the Labour Party in September 2019 over allegations of sexual harassment, but reinstated in October 2019.
 In January 2020, Hill's request for anonymity was turned down in an upcoming employment tribunal related to the accusations.
 The alleged victim stated that she had also made a report to the Metropolitan Police at the time of the original accusations.
 On 16 March 2021, Hill announced his resignation with immediate effect.